 Now, obviously, many of us find reverse cycling absolutely exhausting and are looking for ways to correct it (more on that in the next section).
 But there are situations in which reverse cycling actually works in your favor, and makes a lot of sense to continue.

-Specifically, we have found that for moms who are working full-time outside the home and who are pumping benefit from reverse cycling – it helps to keep their milk supplies up, and allows for that special, cuddly bonding time with baby that those moms miss during the day.
+Specifically, we have found that moms who are working full-time outside the home and who are pumping benefit from reverse cycling.
+It helps to keep their milk supply up, and allows for that special, cuddly bonding time with baby that those moms miss during the day.
 Moms in this situation often tell us that they make up for lost sleep by going to bed fairly early, and napping on the weekends.

 Miriam Chickering, a Baby Sleep Site® sleep consultant who also has a background in lactation consulting, summarizes the pros and cons of reverse cycling this way:

 “Reverse cycling is great for moms who enjoy sharing a room or bed and aren’t disturbed by night feeding.
 Some moms can sleep through most of a feed and report feeling more rested when sharing a bed and reverse cycling.
-Other moms don’t sleep well at all when bed-sharing, and for moms who get out of bed for every feeding, well – reverse cycling can be brutal!”
+Other moms don’t sleep well at all when bed-sharing.
+For moms who get out of bed for every feeding, reverse cycling can be brutal!”

 How To “Reverse” Reverse Cycling And Reclaim Your Nighttime Sleep

 - FOR NEWBORNS: Your newborn’s reverse cycling is no doubt due to having his days and nights confused.
-To solve this problem, work on keeping your newborn’s days bright (i.e. don’t nap your newborn in a pitch-black room) and active – play with your baby for a bit between feedings.
-Then, focus on keeping nights dark and boring – feed your baby and put him right back to sleep in a dark room.
+To solve this problem, work on keeping your newborn’s days bright and active.
+(Don’t nap your newborn in a pitch-black room.)
+Play with your baby for a bit between feedings.
+Then, focus on keeping nights dark and boring.
+Feed your baby and put him right back to sleep in a dark room.
 This will help to gently shift your baby’s circadian rhythms.

 - FOR DISTRACTIBLE BABIES: If your baby’s a distracted eater, Miriam has these recommendations to offer: